Ficool

 "...Force transmission is improving."

-This was not written explicitly in the manual.
+This was not described explicitly within the manual.

 It was a chain.